 From the very beginning of their marriage, Lucy and Desi kept their bank accounts separate.
-Lucy was a saver, Desi a spender, and the pair decided, as Lucy put it, that
+As Lucy was a saver and Desi a spender, the pair decided, as Lucy put it, that:

 “It would save a lot of arguments, we felt, if we kept our incomes and obligations completely separate.”

-Lucy and Desi wanted children desperately, but it took them years and, sadly, several miscarriages, before they welcomed their first child, daughter Lucie, into the world.
-Lucy was a month shy of 40 years old when she became a mother, her life’s dream.
+Lucy and Desi desperately wanted children.
+But it took them years, and sadly, several miscarriages, before they welcomed their first child, daughter Lucie, into the world.
+Lucy was a month shy of turning 40 years old when she became a mother, her life’s dream.

-The iconic name for the show, I Love Lucy, was accidentally thought up by Desi!
-One day, while discussing character development with the show writers, in Lucy’s words, Desi exclaimed,
+The iconic name of the show was an accident, thought up by Desi.
+One day, while discussing character development with the show writers, Desi exclaimed:

-And so the title of the show was born.”
+And so the title of I Love Lucy was born.

 10. There Would be No Cruel Humor

-Lucy and Desi had strict guidelines for the quality of humor on I Love Lucy, and there were certain lines that would not be crossed.
-As Lucy shares in her book,
+Lucy and Desi had strict guidelines for the quality of humor on I Love Lucy.
+There were certain lines that they just would not cross.
+As Lucy shares in her autobiography,

 “The humor could never be mean or unkind.
 Neither Ricky nor Lucy would ever flirt seriously with anyone else.
 Mothers-in-law would not be held up to ridicule.
 Most of all, Desi insisted on Ricky’s manhood.
 He refused to ever be a nincompoop husband.”

 Undoubtedly, one of the reasons I Love Lucy remains such a beloved classic today is because Lucy and Desi decided to keep the comedy positive.